Welfare Officers

 ID Checks

 Part of a Welfare Officer’s role is to undertake ID checks for other volunteers working in the club.
-You can read more about the Welfare Officers role in the recruitment process in the GUIDe.
+You can read more about the Welfare Officers role in the recruitment process guide.

 Welfare Officers need to return an ID checker agreement before Scottish Fencing can process any PVG applications made by a club.